-what is your life goal/calling?

-can those you lead explain it in their own words?
-(If not, it is doubtful they have grasped it)

-- have you hit the "target"? is your baton worth passing on to those who will run after you have come to a standstill? what influence do you really have? - "My goal is that they may be encouraged in heart and united in love, so that they may have the full riches of complete understanding, in order that they may know the mystery of God, namely, Christ."
-(Colossians 2:2, 3) - our job as ministers of Christ is to leave a legacy of Christian leadership that emulates Him and ultimately points men and women to Him alone. - life is short compared with eternity.
-"What is your life?
+- ♦ what is your life goal/calling? - they can those whom you lead explain it in their own words?
+(If not, it is doubtful they have grasped it) - have you hit the "target"? the bull's eye? is your baton worth passing on to those who will run after you have come to a standstill? what influence do you really have? - "My goal is that they may be encouraged in heart and united in love, so that they may have the full riches of complete understanding, in order that they may know the mystery of God, namely, Christ."
+(Colossians 2:2, 3) - our job as ministers of Christ is to leave a legacy of Christian leadership that emulates Him and points men and women to Him. - ♦ life is short compared with eternity. - - "What is your life?
 You are a mist that appears for a little while and then vanishes."
-(James 4:14) - everything you stockpile in this life is left behind when you die. ""Naked I came from my mother's womb, and naked I will depart" (Job 1:21) - credible legacy is not about being "reasonable", risk-averse, or safe, but being courageous, changing people and circumstances - do those you lead genuinely believe in your vision and want to learn from you? will they follow you through thick and thin? - "Remember your leaders, who spoke the word of God to you.
+(James 4:14) - verything you stockpile in this life is left behind when you die. - "Naked I came from my mother's womb, and naked I will depart" (Job 1:21) - do those you lead genuinely believe in your vision and want to learn from you? will they follow you through thick and thin? - "Remember your leaders, who spoke the word of God to you.
 Consider the outcome of their way of life and imitate their faith."
-(Hebrews 13:7) - have you taught people to hear God for themselves, rather than relying on you?
+(Hebrews 13:7) - bave you taught people to hear God for themselves, rather than relying on you? - credible legacy is not about being "reasonable", risk-averse, cautious or safe, but being courageous, changing people and circumstances